dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 ```
 {: .Example }

 You can apply hints to multiple tables or `FROM` clauses in a command.
-Put each hint at the end of a line, as shown here:
+Put each hint at the end of the line containing the table name or `FROM`, as shown here:

 ```
 SELECT * FROM my_table_1 --splice-properties index=my_index